Best Stablecoins, Rated and Reviewed for 2024

 Fiat-Backed Stablecoins

-Fiat-backed stablecoins are associated with a particular fiat currency: US dollars, Euros, etc. Fiat-backed stablecoins offer better stability, especially compared to crypto-backed stablecoins.
+Fiat-backed stablecoins are associated with a particular currency: US dollars, Euros, etc. Fiat-backed stablecoins offer better stability, especially compared to crypto-backed stablecoins.
 While cryptocurrencies come with wild price fluctuations, fiat-backed stablecoins come with minimal price fluctuations, as there’s a trusted currency behind them.

 Crypto-Backed Stablecoins